 Origination and Responsible Credits

 Origination credits go to the partner who brought in the client.
 Responsible credits go to the partner managing the ongoing work.
-These two categories often involve different people, and understanding how credits distribute across partners reveals who’s driving firm growth versus who’s executing on existing relationships.
+These two categories often involve different people, and understanding how credits distribute across partners helps assess revenue growth and the law firm’s performance by showing who’s generating new work versus who’s maintaining ongoing relationships.

 Profitability by Partner

 Revenue alone doesn’t tell the full story.
-Profitability combines revenue generated against the costs associated with that partner’s practice—associate time, overhead allocation, support staff, and other expenses.
+Profitability combines revenue generated against the costs associated with that partner’s practice—including associate time, overhead allocation, support staff, operating expenses, and the resulting profit margin.
 A partner generating $2 million in revenue but requiring $1.8 million in costs contributes less than a partner generating $1.5 million with $1 million in costs.
+These are core law firm profitability metrics for assessing the firm’s financial health and overall financial performance.

 How to Integrate Tax Estimates Into Partner Dashboards